Starving Myself with Joan Miró's Retrospective at the Tate Modern

 This going beyond the extreme resulted in a massive artistic output of more than 2,000 paintings for 70 years of his life until his death in 1983.
 He painted daily, driven by an inner hunger to widen the scope of visual perception.
 André Breton called him "the most surreal of us all."

-Although his works showed political leanings, Miró was first and foremost an artist, though he refused to submit himself fully to any art movement, rejecting to even sign the Surrealist Manifesto.
-But undoubtedly, his trust of the imagination as well as dreams clearly makes him a frontrunner in that field.
+Although his works showed political leanings, Miró was first and foremost an artist, though he refused to submit himself fully to any art movement, rejecting to even signing the Surrealist Manifesto.
+But undoubtedly, his trust in the imagination as well as his dreams clearly makes him a frontrunner in that field.
 As a surrealist, Joan Miró clearly became the author of a visual primitive language – signs – sun, stars, lines for horizons, an eye, an ear floating, and glyphs are often used to convey poetic emotion (Example: the series on Catalan peasant).

 For more on Joan Miró at the Tate, check these reviews:

 - Joan Miró is Marvelous at the Tate at the Socialist Worker